Skip to content

 • Status only — use https://mcp.xmemory.ai/status for the read-only status tool.

-When creating the connector, paste the admin (or status) URL as the Server URL instead of the instance URL.
+When creating the plugin, paste the admin (or status) URL as the Server URL instead of the instance URL.
 For Codex:

 Terminal window